Vinz68/stairsJs/README.md

 use one of the following commands
 ``` bash
 node stairsJs

 npm start
 ```
 or use PM2 (auto starts / auto restart the program after boot)
 ``` bash
 pm2 start stairsJs.js
 ```
-For the last option you need to install PM2.
-TODO: Provide link/instructions
+For the last option you need to install [PM2](http://pm2.keymetrics.io/)

 5. Execute the unit- and integration tests (todo)